Hyle-org/devhub-hyle/docs/concepts/smart-contracts.md

 #### Name

-The name of your contract must be unique.
+The contract name must be unique.

 #### Verifier and program identifier